RockyPraxe/We-Love-Thailand-project-1/README.md

 # Testing

+-  The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-  A large amount of testing was done to ensure that all pages were linking correctly.
+-  Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 - The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 -  [W3C Markup Validator - Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Frockypraxe.github.io%2FWe-Love-Thailand-project-1%2F)